ubit-wp/ubit-wp.github.io/docs.md

 ### Required plugins

-> Skip to [How to import Ubit theme demo content](#how-to-import-ubit-theme-demo-content) section, if you prefer to use the setup wizard.
+> Skip to [How to import Ubit theme demo content](#how-to-import-ubit-theme-demo-content) section, if you prefer to use the setup wizard which will help you to install plugins automatically.

 After installing the theme you must install the required plugins for a correct work of the theme.
 Recommended plugins are optional to install.